In Situ Leach and Conventional Uranium-Recovery Methods

 Bureau of Economic Geology (BEG), April 2010

 View the BEG Study which discusses the South Texas Uranium Province.
-The province includes about 20 counties, which wraps around a formation known as the Catahoula Formation, from the Mexican border to south of San Antonio.
-The BEG Study discusses important volcanic episodes which occured more than 20 million years ago, as being the source of uranium deposits, as well as associated elements such as arsenic and selenium.
+The province, which includes about 20 counties, wraps around a formation known as the Catahoula Formation, from the Mexican border to south of San Antonio.
+The BEG Study discusses important volcanic episodes which occurred more than 20 million years ago, as being the source of uranium deposits, as well as associated elements such as arsenic and selenium.

 Contact us if you have any questions.